 Credit Card Rewards

-Used responsibly, credit cards can be a very valuable financial tool.
+Used responsibly, credit cards with bad credit or no credit can be a very valuable financial tool.
 Most people, when comparing different providers, look only at interest rates and credit limits.
 It really pays to check out what kind of rewards they offer, including the above-mentioned signup bonus.

 Calculating how much you’ll actually receive in dollar terms can be difficult, so the best idea is to choose a program which aligns with your lifestyle and existing spending patterns.
 Don’t use credit card rewards as an excuse to buy the stuff you don’t need, though: you will lose.